-The implemented NTPD distributes the reference time from the GPS receiver cyclic in the network.
-Information on the NTPD is monitored on the LC display or can be inquired via the network.

-The installation of LANTIME is very easy for the system/network administrator.
-The network address, the netmask and the default gateway have to be configured from the front panel of LANTIME.
-The network address or the equivalent name of LANTIME has to be shown to all NTP clients in the TCP/IP network.
+The implemented NTPD distributes the reference time from the GPS receiver cyclicly in the network.
+Information on the NTPD is monitored on the LC display or can be queried over the network.
+The installation of LANTIME is very easy for the system or network administrator - the network address, netmask, and default gateway have to be configured from the front panel of the LANTIME.
+The network address or the equivalent name of the LANTIME has to be shown to all NTP clients in the TCP/IP network.

-As well as NTP the Linux system also supports a number of further network protocols: HTTP(S), FTP, SSH and Telnet.
-Because of this remote configuration or status requests can come from any WEB browser.
-This access via the network can be deactivated.
-Changes in the receiver status, errors or other important events are logged either on the local Linux system or on an external SYSLOG-Server.
-In addition messages can be sent to a data center via SNMP traps or automatically generated e-mails where they can be recorded.
-Furthermore all alarm messages can be displayed by the large display VP100/20/NET that is accessed via network connection.
-In order to avoid a service interruption several LANTIME NTP servers can be installed in the same network to obtain redundancy.
+In addition to NTP the Linux system also supports a number of further network protocols: HTTP(S), FTP, SSH and Telnet.
+Thus, remote configuration or status requests can come from any Web browser.
+This access via the network can be deactivated if desired.
+Changes in the receiver status, errors, and other important events are logged either on the local Linux system or on an external SYSLOG-Server.
+Messages can also be sent to a data center via SNMP traps, or by automatically generated emails where they can be recorded.
+All alarm messages can also be displayed by the large VP100/20/NET display and accessed via network connection.
+In order to avoid a service interruption, several LANTIME NTP servers can be installed in the same network for redundancy.

-4.1 Supported Network Services
+5.1 Supported Network Services